Conference dates

 Abstract

-Technology has demonstrable effects on learning, decision making, personal agency, identity, and sociality in interpersonal, community, and global spheres.
-It even affects our emotions such as happiness, sadness, motivation, and sense of belonging.
-As AI comes to resemble humans more closely, ethical challenges arise for developers of the technology and those interacting with it.
-This is of particular importance for youth as they are born into this AI/robotic world because they are unfamiliar with a non-technologically tethered existence.
-Youth and even digital natives engage in anthropomorphism, imbuing nonhuman things with human characteristics.
-This paper identifies ethical and normative principles underlying the idea of recreating humans in a digital or robotic form as well as the moral and ethical impacts of human interactions with embodied AI (e.g., robots, agents, avatars) and disembodied AI (e.g., chatbots, Alexa, Siri) regarding its structural makeup, its functions, and smart capabilities compared to humans.
-It then examines the potentialities and dangers of human interactions with AI, especially for youth.
+Technology has demonstrable effects on learning, decision making, personal agency, and sociality in interpersonal, community, and global spheres.
+It influences our engagement with the world and how we express our identities through emotions including happiness and sadness as well as motivation and a sense of belonging.
+As generative and agentic AI comes to resemble humans more closely, ethical challenges arise for developers and deployers of the technology as well as those interacting with it.
+This is of particular importance for youth because they are born into an AI-driven world of social robots and are unfamiliar with a non-technologically tethered existence.
+Notably, youth and digital natives engage in anthropomorphism, imbuing nonhuman things with human characteristics.
+This paper identifies ethical and normative principles underlying the idea of recreating humans in a digital or robotic form as well as the moral and ethical impact of human engagement with embodied AI (e.g., robots, agents, avatars) and disembodied AI (e.g., chatbots, Alexa, Siri).
+Regarding AI’s structural makeup, functions, and smart capabilities compared to humans, we examine the potentialities and dangers of normalized human interaction with AI, especially for youth.

-We propose rethinking the content and forms of moral education of youth and vulnerable populations to protect children from potential exploitation at the point of “the singularity”–where human and smart systems become indistinguishable.
-This indistinguishability could be in the minds of youth (and adults) or in actuality–the real development of AI systems.
+We propose rethinking the content and forms of moral education for youth and vulnerable populations to protect children from potential exploitation at the point of “the singularity”–where human and smart systems become indistinguishable.
+This indistinguishability could be merely in the minds of both youth and adults or in actuality–the real development of AI systems.
 We posit that the form of embodiment of AI will play an increasingly less relevant role for children and digital natives, and conclude that cognitive developmental moral education of AI developers should focus on moral sensitivity to these psychological factors of youth interaction.
-We advocate for the industry’s consideration of not just direct users but also those who will be affected by those users’ decisions, especially vulnerable populations—namely youth—and their goals in striving for AI alignment.
+We advocate for the industry’s consideration of not just direct users but also those who will be affected by those users’ decisions, and their goals in striving for AI alignment.

 Presented at the 49th Association for Moral Education Conference, October 26-28, Fort Worth, TX, USA.